Copper Sun: Plot

 She then looks out onto the sea for the first time, admiring how beautiful the sand is, and how vast the ocean is.
 She then sees the large freighter that the white men came in, and she likens it to a place of death.
 She is then brought to a fire, where she is branded and then thrown into another cell, with other people that have also been branded.
 She watches as several of the Ashanti, who had helped the white men in capturing Amari's village, among other villages, are also branded and then thrown into the cell.
 Besa was the last one to be thrown into the cell, and Amari briefly looks at him.
 They are given no water during the day, but at night, they are fed well, mainly to strengthen them for the journey, Afi tells Amari.
-Afi then tell Amari that they will never see Africa again.
+Afi then tells Amari that they will never see Africa again.
 Amari then manages to sleep.
 At daybreak, the prisoners are fed more food, and medicine is applied to the spot where they were branded.
 Amari watches sadly as Besa, along with the men, are taken out of the cell.
 Afi advises Amari to forget about him, and when she asks why didn't Afi just leave her to die, she responds that she must survive to tell future generations their story.

 The women were then led out by their captors, and Amari watches as the men are loaded into a small boat, and taken to the larger freighter.
 Amari, along with the other women are loaded into another waiting boat and then rowed across to the freighter.
 Amari watches as two women try to escape and jump off the boat, only to be consumed by two sharks.
 The women are then led aboard the freighter.
 They are pushed into the cargo hold aboard the freighter, which smells terrible due to the men urinating and defecating wherever they can.
 Once they are in the women's area of the hold, Afi starts humming an old funeral song in which eventually all of the women join in.